osaamakhalil/osaamakhalil.github.io/content/posts/welcome.md

 ## What to Expect

 I'll be sharing my thoughts on:

-- **Technology** -- tools, trends, and things I find interesting
-- **Software Engineering** -- lessons learned, patterns, and practices
-- **Life** -- reflections on work, creativity, and everything in between
+I don't really know haha but random thougts about **Life** -- reflections on work, creativity, and everything in between.

 ## Let's Go